n-see/IntroToReact/README.md

 //The component should display the Alert message of your choice.
 //There should be a button labeled "Show" that, when clicked, Will display the Alert.
 //Inside the Alert there should also be a X to close the Alert.
-// Peer Reviewed by:
+// Peer Reviewed by: Alejandro De La Cruz-Rubio
- //Comments:
+ //Comments: Code looks good and button pops up the alert as it should.
+X button to exit out the alert works properly too.
+Overall good work!